x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/setup-with-modern-authentication.md

 ## Single sign-on

 All Microsoft apps that leverage the Azure Active Directory Authentication Library (ADAL) support single sign-on.
-In addition, single sign-on is also supported when the apps are used in conjunction with either the Microsoft Authenticator or Microsoft Company Portal apps.
+In addition, single sign-on is also supported when the apps are used in conjunction with either the Microsoft Authenticator, or Microsoft Company Portal apps.

 Tokens can be shared and re-used by other Microsoft apps (such as Word mobile) under the following scenarios: